darius/regexercise/exercises.md

 enough if there's an obvious translation into an allocation-free loop in a lower-level language.)

-**Machine code for literal patterns**: Take literal patterns, as in the first problem, but before the start of matching compile them into a machine-code program that'll do the matching.
-I'll define a simple machine language for this, since the IBM 7094 that Thompson used was kind of tricky and obscure.
-(To be written.)
+**Machine code for literal patterns**: In [literals_hal.py](literals_hal.py).
+Take literal patterns, as in the first problem, but before the start of matching compile them into a machine-code program that'll do the matching.
+I've defined a simple target machine for this, the HAL 100, since the IBM 7094 that Thompson used was kind of tricky and obscure.
+(To be documented.)

 **Machine code**: As above, but for regular expressions.
 You might jump straight to this problem if you're confident and impatient.